indigo-dc/indigo-datacloud-releases/indigo1/opie1.md

 ```$ apt-get update
 $ apt-get install opie```

-* More details regarding installation and configuration can be found [here](https://opie.readthedocs.io/en/latest/installation.html)
+* More details regarding installation can be found [here](https://opie.readthedocs.io/en/latest/installation.html)
+* After the installation the service needs to be configured as described [here](https://opie.readthedocs.io/en/latest/configuration.html)

 <a id="id5"></a>
 ### Known Issues